Tresjs/tres/docs/blog/announcing-cientos-3-4-0.md

 ## Internal organization of code (will be easier to contribute)

-Also we're constantly working on the DX: refactors, cleaning and internal improvement.
-So now we have a clear structure, now it is easier than ever to contribute to cientos pkg 😁.
+Also, we're constantly working on the DX: refactors, cleaning, and internal improvement.
+So now we have a clear structure, now it is easier than ever to contribute to the cientos package 😁.

-Thanks for reading and happy 3D coding  😊
+Thanks for reading and happy 3D coding  😊.